 The $2.4 billion Parramatta Light Rail will connect Westmead to Carlingford via the Parramatta CBD and Camellia, revitalising the region and communities along the route.
 Major construction to deliver the light rail program began in 2020, with the network expected to commence services in 2023.

 Transport for NSW acknowledges that building in the heart of an active city centre presents significant challenges.
-The Parramatta Light Rail will transport around 16000 customers every day into a new shared light rail and pedestrian zone within ‘Eat Street’, a famed dining precinct along Church Street, (between Palmer and George Streets, Parramatta), offering outdoor dining, bars, restaurants and cafés.
+The Parramatta Light Rail will transport around 16000 customers every day into a new shared light rail and pedestrian zone within ‘Eat Street’, a famed dining precinct along Church Street, (between Market and George Streets, Parramatta), offering outdoor dining, bars, restaurants and cafés.